Paul the Octopus: Life

 Paul was hatched from an egg at the Sea Life Centre in Weymouth, England, and was then moved to a tank at one of the chain's centres at Oberhausen in Germany.
 Paul's name derived from the title of a poem by the German children's writer Boy Lornsen: Der Tintenfisch Paul Oktopus.

 According to Sea Life's entertainment director, Daniel Fey, Paul demonstrated intelligence early in life:

 "There was something about the way he looked at our visitors when they came close to the tank.
 It was so unusual, so we tried to find out what his special talents were."

-The animal rights organisation PETA commented that octopuses are some of the most intelligent of invertebrates, with complex thought processes, long- and short-term memories, and different personalities.
-They can use tools, learn through observation, and are particularly sensitive to pain, according to the group.
-They said it would be cruel to keep Paul in permanent confinement.
-Sea Life Centres responded that it would be dangerous to release him, because he was born in captivity, and was not accustomed to finding food for himself.
+The animal rights organisation PETA protested Paul's permanent confinement, citing octopuses' capability of complex thought processes, different personalities, and particular sensitivity to pain.
+Sea Life Centres responded that it would be dangerous to release him, as he was born in captivity, and was not accustomed to finding food for himself.

 Following Paul's rise to fame, businessmen in Carballiño, a community in Galicia, collected about €30,000 for a "transfer fee" to get Paul as main attraction of the local Fiesta del Pulpo festival.
-Manuel Pazo, a fisherman and head of the local business club assured people that Paul would be presented alive in a tank and not on the menu.
+Manuel Pazo, a fisherman and head of the local business club, assured people that Paul would be presented alive in a tank and not on the menu.
 Sea Life rejected the offer nevertheless.

 Paul was last checked by staff on 25 October 2010, and was in good health, but the following morning he was found dead.
 He was aged two-and-a-half, a normal lifespan for the species.
 His agent, Chris Davies, said "It's a sad day.
 Paul was rather special but we managed to film Paul before he left this mortal earth".
 Sea Life Centre manager Stefan Porwoll remembered Paul as an octopus who had "enthused people across every continent".